Harold Sakata: Acting career

 With time, Sakata's acting skills developed.
 He co-starred opposite William Shatner in the movie Impulse (1974), in which he played the character Karate Pete.
 He also guest starred on a Gilligan's Island episode as Rory Calhoun's henchman, and an episode of The Rockford Files.
-In 1971, Sakata was a regular on the short-lived TV series, Sarge, starring George Kennedy, and Highcliffe Manor in 1979.
+In 1971, Sakata was a regular on the short-lived TV series, Sarge, starring George Kennedy and made a guest appearance on Laugh In, Season 5, Episode 7.
+In 1979 he was a regular on Highcliffe Manor.
+In 1977 he appeared in Quincy M.E. season 3 episode 10 " Touch of Death", portraying a Kung Fu Sensei master.
+He also played a gangster in the 1966 film, "The Poppy is also a Flower".

-He appeared as Oddjob in a series of TV commercials for Vicks Formula 44 cough syrup in the 1970s.
+Sakata appeared as Oddjob in a series of TV commercials for Vicks Formula 44 cough syrup in the 1970s.
 The advertisement commonly showed Oddjob with a nasty cough, which results in him demolishing everything around him as his spasms make him inadvertently lash out, frightening his wife as his condition deteriorates.
 She grabs a bottle of Vicks Formula 44 and gives Oddjob a spoonful of the cough syrup, which cures his cough; the two bow to each other, and then the wife looks past Oddjob to take in the destruction he has caused.
 This was occasionally followed by an add-on for a cough drop version of the syrup, which Oddjob ingests before he is claimed by a coughing fit in an extremely crowded space.
 At least one domestic and one outdoor version of this commercial are known.
 Sakata made an appearance on The Tonight Show Starring Johnny Carson on which he parodied the commercial by destroying Carson's set.